KristinHelgadottir/Python_data/README.md

 Source: https://www.kaggle.com/ucsusa/active-satellites
-* which country has the most satelites for military usage?
+* Which country has the most satelites for military usage?
-* wich country has the lightest satelite and how much does it weight?
+* Wich country has the lightest satelite and how much does it weight?
 * Compare the usage of satelites, between a poor country and a welthy one according to HDI dataset (see first dataset)?

 From group: Enthusiastic phone: Diana, Kristin, Matyas